 This will allow you to provide your host a much better experience (more fun, more party sales and more FREE stuff) because you will actually have time to work with her on the important things.
 The simple emails and SMS texts can be automatically sent for you!

 In the following example drip series you will be speaking with your host at the party she books from and the day of the party.
 The other “touches” are either via email or SMS text.
 Beyond that, you provide amazing service to your host by speaking with her if she wants when she replies to your automated message.

 Lastly, by using shortcodes that add your host’s name to the messages and having the messages come directly from you they are very personalized to your host!

 Here is an example of automating your host coaching for big parties:

 If you are not already a customer of Direct Sidekick (why not ?) sign up for a trial and import this share code: cfca5b8444b20a62352f888926464b20016f2329.

-After you import the drip be sure to add your attachments and your signature at the bottom and you are done!
+After you import the drip be sure to add your attachments and you are done!

 Now it’s your turn:

 What’s your #1 tip for hosting big parties?

 Or, how do plan on implementing host coaching into your business?